Croatia - About the Country

 The caves and karst features in Croatia are so much a part of the landscape and integrated in the life of the locals for many thousand years.
 The first records on caves in Croatia date back to 1096.
 In 1536 Petar Zoranić wrote about the Velebit and Dinara caves.
 In 1584 Nikola Gučetić wrote the first scientific paper on speleology.
 1775 Ivan Lovriæ described Gospodska Špilja near Sinj.
 He is said to be the first cave explorer of Croatia.
 1922 the geologist Josip Poljak received the first doctor's degree in speleology.

-At the moment there are 11,500 known caves in Croatia, but several areas were never systematiucally searched for caves, so the amount must be much higher.
+At present, 11,500 caves are known in Croatia, but some areas have never been systematically searched for caves, so the number of caves has to be much higher.
 Many caves do not have natural entrances, about 1,000 caves were discovered through road works.

 A brief history of speleology in Croatia